Thursday, August 6, 2015

 Rebuilt in 1976-1977 as part of the Tannehill Historical State Park development under a grant from the Linn Henley Charitable Trust.

-Hall's Mill is an accurate copy of the old structure which did business here for 64 years
+Hall's Mill is an accurate replica of the old structure, which operated for 64 years.

 John Wesley Hall Grist Mill & Cotton Gin